Book an appointment using SetMore

 The Role of the Department of Family and Protective Services (DFPS) in Termination Cases: Safeguarding the Child's Well-being

-In termination cases, the Texas Department of Family and Protective Services (DFPS) plays a critical role, especially when allegations of abuse or neglect are involved.
-DFPS conducts thorough investigations to substantiate these claims, providing vital evidence to the court.
-Based on their findings, DFPS may recommend termination if it is deemed necessary to ensure the child's safety and well-being.
+In termination cases, the Texas Department of Family and Protective Services (DFPS) assumes a critical role, particularly when abuse or neglect allegations are present.
+DFPS conducts comprehensive investigations to substantiate these claims, offering essential evidence to the court.
+Depending on their findings, DFPS may recommend termination if it is deemed essential to safeguard the child’s safety and well-being.
 Furthermore, DFPS offers various services and support to families, including counseling and reunification efforts.
 These services aim to address the underlying issues and provide assistance for parents to overcome challenges, with the ultimate goal of reuniting families whenever possible.

 Reunification Efforts and Services Offered to Parents: Working Towards Family Reunification